Kernel and UEFI

 objcopy -j .text -j .sdata -j .data -j .dynamic -j .dynsym -j .rel -j .rela -j .reloc --target=efi-app-x86_64 huehuehuehuehue.so huehuehuehuehue.efi

-Then, I manually link my object file and UEFI-specific C runtime up into a shared library using a custom linker script provided by the gnu-efi library.
+supports the calling convention natively, and we tell that fact to the gnu-efi library with this option3.Then, I manually link my object file and UEFI-specific C runtime up into a shared library using a custom linker script provided by the gnu-efi library.
 The result is an ELF library about 250KB in size.
-However, UEFI expects its applications in PE executable format, so we must convert our library into the desired format with the objcopy command.
-At this point huehuehuehuehue.efi file should be produced and majority of UEFI firmwares should be able to run it.
+However, UEFI expects its applications in PE executable format, so we must convert our library into the desired format with the

-In practice, I’ve automated these steps along with a considerably complex sequence of building image files I’ve stolen from OSDEV’s tutorial on creating images into a Makefile.
+file should be produced and majority of UEFI firmwares should be able to run it.In practice, I’ve automated these steps along with a considerably complex sequence of building image files I’ve stolen from OSDEV’s tutorial on creating images into a Makefile.
 Feel free to copy it in parts or in whole for your own use cases.

 UEFI boot and runtime services

 A UEFI application has 2 distinct stages over its lifetime: a stage where so-called boot services are available and stage after these boot services are disabled.
 An UEFI application will be launched by the UEFI firmware and both boot and runtime services will be available to the application.
-Most notably, boot services provide APIs for loading other UEFI applications (e.g. implementing bootloaders), handling (allocating and deallocating) memory and using protocols (speaking to other active UEFI applications).
+Most notably, boot services provide APIs for loading other UEFI applications (e.g. implementing bootloaders), handling (allocating and deallocating) memory and using protocols (speaking to other active UEFI applications).Once the kernel is done with using boot services it calls

-For my kernel, I will use the graphics output protocol to set up the video frame buffer, exit the boot services and, finally, shut down the machine before reaching the hlt instruction.
+instruction.
 Following piece of code implements the described sequence.
 I left some code out, you can see it in full at Gitlab.
-For example, the definition of init_graphics.
+For example, the definition of init_graphics

 efi_main (EFI_HANDLE ImageHandle, EFI_SYSTEM_TABLE *SystemTable)